 A special type of Automatic Identification System (AIS) station fitted to an Aid to Navigation (AtoN AIS) can provide a positive identification of the aid.
 Furthermore it can provide:

-the position and identity of floating AtoN (i.e. buoys) by transmitting current position and monitoring whether they are on station (Message 21);
+the position and identity of floating AtoN (i.e. buoys) by transmitting current position and monitoring whether they are on position (Message 21);

 real-time information for performance monitoring, including state of ‘health’ (Message 6);